River Marströmmen

 River Marströmmen is the name of a 42-kilometer-long river in northern Kalmar that has its source in Lake Grindeln.
 It flows through several lakes and enters the Baltic Sea at Solstadström.
-The lower part of River Marströmmen is part of the Natura 2000 area “Stora Ramm and River Marströmmen” and is also of national interest for nature conservation.
+The lower part of River Marströmmen is covered by the Natura 2000 area “Stora Ramm and River Marströmmen” which is also of national interest for nature conservation.

-There are habitats such as watercourses with floating-leaf vegetation and transitional bogs.
+There are habitats such as “watercourses with floating-leaf vegetation” and “open bogs and fens”.
 Around 15 species of fish and four glacial relict crustaceans live in the watercourse.
-Migration barriers and morphological changes affect the hydrology and habitats.
+Migration barriers and morphological changes affect the hydrology and habitats of fish and other animals.

 Biodiversity – crustaceans and fish